 2. Cross a country on a bicycle.
 A bicycle tour takes some planning, but it beats being separated from a country though a passenger-side window.

 3. Ride something bigger than a horse.
-Trekking through the jungle on the back of a two story tall elephant will surely be something you remember forever.
+Trekking through the jungle on the back of a two-story elephant will surely be something you remember forever.

 4. Live like a local for a month.
 The experience of visiting native peoples will give you way more insight into another way of life than two years hopping from one backpacker ghetto to the next.